10-Step DSAR Process Workflow for Business Owners

 Employee Training and Awareness

-Finally, you must determine how you’ll train your staff and increase employee awareness regarding data privacy best practices and the DSAR process your business implements.
+Train your staff about data privacy to increase employee awareness regarding best practices and the DSAR process your business implements.

-Training your employees to be privacy literate will help make your DSAR process more efficient and effective.
+Ensuring your entire team is privacy literate will help make your DSAR process more efficient and effective.

-All employees should, at a minimum, be able to recognize a DSAR and escalate it to the appropriate teams.
+At a minimum, all employees should be trained to recognize a DSAR and escalate it as appropriate.

 Your employees also have data privacy rights regarding how you collect, use, and process their data, which you must also consider when creating a DSAR workflow.